Over the last forty-odd years, it has become fashionable to believe that human beings are born with detailed knowledge “hard wired” in their genes.

 a detailed, well-argued criticism of the nativist approach

-- — Shuly Wintner, Alon Lavie, and Brian MacWhinney, Springer Lecture Notes in Computer Science
+- — Shuly Wintner, Alon Lavie, and Brian MacWhinney, in Springer Lecture Notes in Computer Science

-a devastating critique of Steven Pinker’s Language Instinct, exposing the intellectual flaws in the hypothesis that there is such a thing as Universal Grammar, and that it’s innate.
-It’s written in a style that’s just as accessible as The Language Instinct – so if you’ve read The Language Instinct, this is for you!
+a devastating critique of Steven Pinker’s Language Instinct … It’s written in a style that’s just as accessible as The Language Instinct – so if you’ve read The Language Instinct, this is for you!

 an impressive tour de force ... it does read very fluently and entertainingly ... many, if not all, of Sampson’s criticisms ... are persuasive